Voilett-Roze/asus/Ipset-script-installation-instructions.md

 # Load ipset filter rules
 sh /jffs/scripts/iblocklist-loader.sh
 ```
 There are other settings on the script that is documented within the script itself that should be self explanatory.
-If you have questions or need further details, please ask on the [forum thread](https://www.snbforums.com/threads/iblocklist-com-generic-ipset-loader-for-ipset-v6-and-v4.37976/) on SnBForums.
+If you have questions or need further details, please ask on the [forum thread](https://www.snbforums.com/threads/iblocklist-com-generic-ipset-loader-for-ipset-v6-and-v4.37976/) on SNBForums.
 ___